jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/aio_simplex_install_kubernetes.rst

       The StarlingX OpenStack application **requires** |PVCs|.

    There are two options for persistent storage backend: the host-based Ceph solution and the Rook container-based Ceph solution.

 For host-based Ceph:

 #.
-Add host-based ceph backend:
+Add host-based Ceph backend:

    ::